Speaker | Time | Text |

 And I went. | ||

-And I gave a paper, an hour paper, showing the slides, showing photographs, discussing the medical and technical findings, and allowing people to come to their own conclusions, but yet giving them the option of what their conclusions might be based on the information that I gave them. | ||
+And I gave a paper, an hour paper, showing the slides, showing photographs, discussing the medical and technical findings, and allowing people to come to their own conclusions, but yet giving them the option of what their conclusion might be based on the information that I gave them. | ||

-And at the end of the meeting, at the end of my presentation, which was I think just, if I remember correctly, just before lunch, I didn't have too many people come up and kind of disappeared into the woodwork. | ||
+And at the end of the meeting, at the end of my presentation, which was, I think, just, if I remember correctly, just before lunch, I didn't have too many people come up to me. | ||

-That afternoon we had a two-and-a-half-hour workshop. | ||
+That afternoon, we had a two and a half hour workshop. | ||

-There were, I don't know, twelve or so ten-may workshops. | ||
+There were, I don't know, 12 or so, 10-minute workshops. | ||

 And every doctor that presented a paper during that morning session had a workshop for two and a half hours. | ||

-And I thought, boy, I really blew this one. | ||
+And I thought, boy, I really, I blew this one. | ||

 And I figured that nobody would be in the workshop. | ||